imschwartz89/MagicSquare/README.md

 ## Miscellaneous Files
 output.txt - output of 3x3 square using " " as separators
-output2.txt - output of 4x4 square using " " as separators
+<br />output2.txt - output of 4x4 square using " " as separators
-square4x4.txt - input of an unsolved 4x4 square using " " as separators
+<br />square4x4.txt - input of an unsolved 4x4 square using " " as separators
-square5x5.txt - input of an unsolved 5x5 square using " " as separators
+<br />square5x5.txt - input of an unsolved 5x5 square using " " as separators
-squareComma4x4.txt - input of an unsolved 4x4 square using "," as separators
+<br />squareComma4x4.txt - input of an unsolved 4x4 square using "," as separators
-squareCommaInput.txt - input of an unsolved 3x3 square using "," as separators
+<br />squareCommaInput.txt - input of an unsolved 3x3 square using "," as separators
-squareInput.txt - input of an unsolved 3x3 square using " " as separators
+<br />squareInput.txt - input of an unsolved 3x3 square using " " as separators
-testOutputComma.txt - output of 4x4 square using "," as separators
+<br />testOutputComma.txt - output of 4x4 square using "," as separators
-testSquare.txt - output of 3x3 square using "," as separators
+<br />testSquare.txt - output of 3x3 square using "," as separators

 ## How to Use
 Assumes python3 refers to Python 3 version and python2 refers to Python 2 version.
-(all commands shown in Python3, simply use magicSquare2.py for Python2) Running the following bash command displays the accepted argument flags (flags are the same for Python2 and Python3):
+<br />(all commands shown in Python3, simply use magicSquare2.py for Python2)
+<br />Running the following bash command displays the accepted argument flags (flags are the same for Python2 and Python3):
-$ python3 magicSquare3.py -h
+<br />$ python3 magicSquare3.py -h
-usage: magicSquare3.py [-h] [-i I] [-o O] [-s S] [-v]
+<br />usage: magicSquare3.py [-h] [-i I] [-o O] [-s S] [-v]

 Attempts to solve a magic square